-The three plays by the graduating playwrights of the MFA Dramatic Writing program, will be presented as staged readings with professional actors and directors.
+Plays by the graduating playwrights of the MFA Dramatic Writing program, presented as staged readings with professional actors and directors.